LordofNotCommitting/ReplaceArmorSprites/README.md

 Changelog:

+v1.03:
+Probably new patch or existing bug made hair show up on helmets when it shouldn't. fixed.

 v1.02:
 I messed up part of the code so all weapons were 1 handed regardless of intended hand position.
 Fixed.